Why investors can’t overlook the “S” in ESG

-Despite heightened attention, the “S” in ESG has received less funding relative to the “E”.
+However, despite this heightened attention, the ‘S’ in ESG has received less funding relative to the ‘E’.
 There are of course reasons for this disparity in funding, such as the inconsistency in the different methods of reporting social-based impact data, as well as lack of consensus on which social issues to include for assessment.

 Many investors looking to deploy their capital in a socially responsible way will focus on companies whose products and services provide clear benefits to society.

 The United Nations’ Sustainable Development Goals (“SDGs”) is a universal call to action to end poverty, protect the planet and ensure that all people enjoy inclusion, peace and prosperity.
 Of the 17 SDGs, at least 75% are focused on addressing improvements in society.
-We believe this is a useful tool for investors to assess a company’s qualitative societal impact.
+We believe this is a useful tool for investors to assess a company’s qualitative impact on society.